Get a free SCARS short story. Sign up for News & Goodies from YA Author Cheryl Rainfield

 SCARS and STAINED are both now audiobooks!
 And they're both narrated by the same narrator--Emily Bauer--who does a beautiful job.
 There is also a free SCARS Teaching Guide (that can also be used as a Reading Guide).
 Download your free copy here.
 (Starts the download immediately.)
 It's in Word doc format.

 Want free goodies that tie into my books?
-Go to the Books link, and on each separate book page you'll find goodies for each book.
+Go to the Books link, and on each separate book page you'll find goodies for that book.

 My response to the WSJ article that slams Scars.
 YA saves!